krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 </div>
 </div>

-This is obviously not particularly insightful in this form, but lets visualize this as a field of vectors with magnitude.
+Figure 25 is not particularly insightful, so let's visualize this as a field of vectors as in Figure 26.
+We will call this the flow field for the system.

 <div style="text-align: center; margin:2em">
   <img src="../assets/pandoc/flow_field.png" width="600px" />
   <div style="font-size: 0.9em; color: #555; margin-top: 1em; margin-bottom: 1em;">
-    Figure 26: Figure 25 visualized as a vector field
+    Figure 26: Figure 25 visualized as a flow field
   </div>
 </div>

+Lets dig into how this flow field is constructed and what it means.

-In this visualization, the grid represents rows and columns of the accumulation matrix which you will recall represents time intervals at different time scales.
+Starting with Figure 25, the grid represents rows and columns of the accumulation matrix.

 * Each cell is represented by the log-space vector of the presence density over that interval in polar coordinates.
-* The length of the vector encodes magnitude
-  %\|z\|$ and the orientation of the vector encodes $\theta$ in radians.
+* The length of the vector encodes magnitude $\|z\|$ and the orientation of the vector encodes $\theta$ in radians.

-We will discuss how to interpret these visual indicators shortly.

-Since the matrix is upper triangular, there is no significant information encoded in the bottom half of the matrix.
-So as a convention, we will show the flow field rotated by 90 degrees and interpret the coordinates on the flow field directly as time intervals instead of the rows and columns of the accumulation matrix.
-We will call this representation the flow field for the system of presences and it is a well-defined construct.
+Since the matrix in Figure 25 is upper triangular, there is no significant information encoded in the bottom half of the matrix.

+So as a convention, when we visualize it we will drop the bottom half of the matrix and only show the entries in the upper diagonal.

+Now imagine this matrix rotated by 90 degrees so that entries on the diagonal are on the bottom row, the entries on the next diagonal are laid out above it, and so on until the we get to the top left entry in the matrix.
+The result in the pyramid shape of the flow field diagram in figure 26.

+Each vector in the flow field is drawn with a proportional magnitude and theta.

+Figure 26 compresses a tremendous amount information about the dynamics of a system into a very compact representation that is easy to scan and interpret visually as well as analytically.

+For the most part, in this view, we are not interested in absolute magnitudes or angles, but rather the relative change in magnitude and direction of these vectors as we sweep left to right in time along a row and from bottom to top in time scales across the rows.
+That is, the flow field encodes the _dynamics_ of the system across time and time scales.

+Lets see how this encoding works.

 <div style="text-align: center; margin:2em">